Beef Allergy in Dogs: Symptoms, Cross-Reactivity & Alternatives

 - Bacterial culture

-2. Elimination Diet Trial (Gold Standard)
+2. Elimination Diet Trial

-- No table scraps
+- no table scraps or chews

-- No flavored medications
+- no flavoured medications

-- No "just one bite"
+- no "just one bite" exceptions

 - Track symptoms weekly

-- Rabbit - very rare allergen
+- Rabbit — reported as a rare allergen

-- Duck - novel for most
+- Duck — novel for most dogs that haven't had poultry mixes

-- Fish (salmon, whitefish) - good option
+- Fish (salmon, whitefish) — commonly used

-- Kangaroo - extremely rare allergen
+- Kangaroo — reported as an extremely rare allergen

 Hydrolyzed Protein Alternative (Vet-Prescribed):